How to Fix a Seat Belt That’s Stuck

 Wearing your seat belt is one of the best ways to stay protected when driving or riding in a car.
 In fact, it’s required by law that you should wear one.
-However, your car’s seatbelt can sometimes get stuck or not function properly which could be a large safety hazard.
-Here is how to fix a seat belt that’s stuck.
+However, your car’s seatbelt can sometimes get stuck or malfunction, which could be a large safety hazard.
+Here is how to fix a stuck seat belt.

 Fixing a seat belt that won’t retract

-Fortunately, the fix for this issue is rather easy as you’ll need a small tub of soapy water, a clip, and a towel.
-Here are the simple steps:
+Fortunately, the fix for this issue is rather easy, as you’ll need a small tub of soapy water, a clip, and a towel.
+Here are the simple steps from RX Mechanic:

 - Fill the small tub with water and some laundry detergent